-The tires should be deep cleaned using an all-purpose-cleaner or dedicated tires cleaner every 2-3 months.
-Maintenance cleaning is best performed every every two weeks, by using a soft brush and car shampoo, rinsing and wiping with a microfiber towel.
+The tires should be deep cleaned using an all-purpose-cleaner or dedicated tires cleaner every 2-3 months on average.
+Maintenance cleaning is best performed every every two weeks, by using a softer brush and car shampoo, rinsing and wiping with a microfiber towel.
 Then the tires can be dried and a dressing applied.

 How long does tire dressing last?

 Unfortunately, these tire dressings don’t last as long as you might think.
 Although most tire dressings claim to last up to a month, I’ve found that they last around a week.

 The Gtechniq T2 tire dressing lasts around 2 weeks when you prep the surface properly.
 Whereas the Meguiar’s dressing lasts around 1 week.

 You can get the best durability by ensuring the tires are squeaky clean before applying the dressing.
 This dramatically increases the time they last for.
 If you apply a dressing to a dirty tire, you’ll be lucky to get a couple of days worth of shine.